Fábio Lefundes

-Fabio Araujo Lefundes is a Brazilian football manager who is currently the head coach of Liga 1 club Borneo Samarinda.
+Fábio Araujo Lefundes is a Brazilian professional football manager.
+He is currently the head coach of Indonesia Super League club Java United.

 Managerial career

+Middle East

-Lefundes has extensive experience in professional football since 1995.
-He spent two seasons at Al Raed Sports Club in Saudi Arabia and one season at Al-Mesaimeer Sports Club in Qatar.
-At Al Raed, he was assistant coach and fitness coach, and was also interim coach for two months in the 2010–2011 season.
+Lefundes spent two seasons at Al Raed in Saudi Arabia and one season at Mesaimeer in Qatar.
+At Al Raed, he was assistant coach and fitness coach, and was also interim coach for two months in the 2010–11 season.

+Jeonbuk Hyundai Motors

 Lefundes first came to Jeonbuk Hyundai Motors as a physical coach in January 2011.
-His influence on the physical aspect of the team resulted in their being crowned as 2011 K-League champion and Runner up of the 2011 AFC Champions League.
-The following year Lefundes was rewarded with a three-year contract and moved up to the assistant coach position whilst still co-ordinating the club's fitness program.
-During the first half of 2013, he was the interim coach, replacing the manager Choi Kang-Hee who was in the South Korea national football team.
+His influence on the physical aspect of the team resulted in the club being crowned as 2011 K-League champions and runners-up of the 2011 AFC Champions League.

+The following year, Lefundes was rewarded with a three-year contract and moved up to the assistant coach position whilst still co-ordinating the club's fitness program.
+During the first half of the 2013 season, he was interim head coach, replacing Choi Kang-Hee who became manager of the South Korea national team.

-During his seven years at Jeonbuk Hyundai, Lefundes won four K-League Classics (2011, 2014, 2015, and 2017) and an Asia Champions League (2016).
-He was runner-up in two K-League Classics (2012 and 2016) and one Asian Champions League (2011).
+During his seven years at Jeonbuk, Lefundes won four K-League Classics (2011, 2014, 2015, and 2017) and the 2016 AFC Champions League.
+Jeonbuk were also runners-up in two K-League Classics (2012 and 2016) and the 2011 AFC Champions League.

+Shandong Luneng Taishan

-Lefundes then moved to China's Shandong Luneng Taishan F.C., where he will be working for the first time.
+Lefundes then moved to China's Shandong Luneng Taishan.

-Lefundes worked at Shandong Luneng Taishan FC for two years (2018 and 2019).
+Lefundes worked at the club for two seasons (2018 and 2019).

-The first year was extremely productive, where the team reached 3rd place in the Chinese Super League and was runner-up in the Chinese FA CUP after two games and two qualified draws against Beijing Guoan (1x1 and 2x2).
+His first season at Shandong Taishan was a success, with the team finishing third in the Chinese Super League and runners-up in the Chinese FA Cup, losing to Beijing Guoan over two legs.

-The following year, the team participated in the AFC Champions League due to their placement in the previous year's CSL.
-Shandong Luneng managed to rank 1st in the group stage and were eliminated in the round of 16 by Guangzhou Evergrande on penalties.
+The following season, Shandong Taishan participated in the AFC Champions League.
+The club managed to finish top of their group, before being eliminated in the Round of 16 by Guangzhou Evergrande on penalties.
+However, Shandong Taishan didn't achieve the same success in the league as the previous season, finishing fifth.
+Once again they reached the Chinese FA Cup final, this time losing over two legs to Shanghai Greenland Shenhua.

-At CSL he didn't have the same performance as the previous year, even so he finished in 5th place overall.
-And once again he was a finalist for the Chinese FA CUP, and lost to the Shanghai Shenhua Greenland FC team.
-They won the first home game 1-0 and lost the second away game 3–0.

-Lefundes did not renew his contract with the club and the COVID pandemic directly affected his professional future.
+Lefundes did not renew his contract with the club, with the COVID pandemic directly affecting his professional future.

+Botafogo

-In 2020 he accepted the invitation of coach Bruno Lazaroni to work at Botafogo FR (club of the 1st division of the Brazilian championship).
-The experience could have been better if the club hadn't been going through a period of political disputes.
-The results were better than expected and even so they left the club early, according to the opinion of several experts.
+In 2020 he accepted the invitation of head coach Bruno Lazaroni to work at Botafogo in the Campeonato Brasileiro Série A, the highest level of Brazilian football.